starchyunderscore/w11-nonadmin-utils/README.md

   - [x] Enable and disable transparency effects
   - [x] Edit date and time
     - [x] Change date and time formats
     - [x] Use long time in taskbar (may only work on versions newer than 22H2)
+  - [x] Enable/Disable animation effects
 - [x] Taskbar settings:
   - [x] Move the start menu back to the left.
   - [x] Unpin chat, widgets, and search from the taskbar.